waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Weird Typing:** My LAPRAS (NEPTUNE) was displayed as a GHOST type in battle.
 This needs further investigation.
 - **'No Will to Fight':** After a Pokémon faints, attempting to switch in the next Pokémon can sometimes fail with the message 'There's no will to fight!'.
 The cause is unknown, but trying again on the next turn was successful.

-# IV.
+# III.
 Solved Puzzles
 - **Pokemon Mansion - Trapped Corridor:** Discovered a hidden one-way passage at 1F (27, 26).
 The only way to make the wall passable from the south again was to win a wild battle, which resets the tile's state.
 - **Pokemon Mansion - Alternating Doors:** Confirmed by a Super Nerd on 2F.
 The mansion has at least two sets of gates controlled by two different switches.
 Switch 1 (1F, (3, 6)) controls one set of gates.
 Switch 2 (2F, (3, 12)) controls another set.
 Activating a switch toggles the state of its corresponding doors.
 - **Pokemon Mansion 1F - Eastern Wing Gate & Positional Trigger:** The gate at (25, 14) is controlled by the switch at (3, 6).
 Additionally, a positional trigger at (12,10) on 1F closes the gates at (17,8) and (18,8).
 The switch at (3,6) re-opens them.
 Direct interaction with the gate does not work.

-# V. Tool Usage & Limitations
+# IV.
+Tool Usage & Limitations
-- **path_planner:** This tool can only calculate paths on the *current* map.
-It cannot find routes that span across multiple maps or warp points.
-This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.
-- **Unusual Effectiveness:** RATICATE's DIG (Ground-type) was super-effective against SPARKY (Electric-type).
-This contradicts standard type matchups and needs further investigation.
+- **Type Matchup Correction:** Previously noted that RATICATE's DIG (Ground) being super-effective against SPARKY (Electric) was unusual.
+This is actually the standard, correct type matchup.
+My understanding was flawed.
 - **THUNDERBOLT vs. DIG:** THUNDERBOLT can hit an opponent while it is underground using DIG.
 This is contrary to standard mechanics and resulted in an accidental knockout when trying to faint.

-# VI.
-Active Puzzles
+# V. Active Puzzles
 ## A. Pokemon Mansion 3F - Trapped Eastern Corridor
 - **Observation:** Trapped in a corridor on the eastern side of 3F after a series of warps.
 No visible exits.
 - **Hypothesis 1 (Failed):** A hidden switch is on the northern wall.